artsus4/hakchi2-wiki/FAQ.md

 Those games will be automatically patched since version 2.09.
 Please feel free to send me your patches.

-Also it's possible to install 3rd-party emulator since version 2.12.
+Also it's possible to install 3rd-party emulator... since version 2.12.
 This can run not only all NES games but also SNES, Genesis, GBA, N64, etc..
 You can download the RetroArch mod here: https://github.com/ClusterM/retroarch-clover/releases

+**Q: Hey!
+I know that NES Mini can run those unsupported games with other mappers.
+Also I know that it can run games for other consoles like SNES, GBA and ever N64!**

+A: It's true.
+Since version 2.09 it's possible to install user mods and other emulators.
+There is out project with RetroArch emulator: https://github.com/ClusterM/retroarch-clover/releases
+Just download "retroarch_with_cores.zip", drag and drop it on hakchi2's window and follow instructions.
+You can find more info on RetroArch's repo: https://github.com/ClusterM/retroarch-clover/

 **Q: Where can I find a list of games with mappers?**